GrantMeStrength/retro/rust/intro.md

 }
 ```

 You can *shadow* a variable, by redefining it.
-Sounds a little risky to me, but it allows you to throw away the original definition.
+Sounds a little risky, but it allows you to throw away the original definition.
 I imagine the intent is to make sure you don't *accidentally* use a variable with the same name, you really nuke the first version of it.
 You can also completely ignore the original variable type.

 ```
     let x = 2;